 How To Beat The Bookies More Often Than Not

-If you want to know how to always win football bets, then the unfortunate news is that there is no way of getting it 100% right as there is no such thing as a completely risk free wager.
-Before a match kicks off, we can feel totally sure that one team will win, and in those cases their odds will be short – and even then, shocks happen from time to time, so be sure to check out the live betting options.
+If you want to know how always to win football bets, then the unfortunate news is that there is no way of getting it 100% right as there is no such thing as a completely risk-free wager.
+Before a match kicks off, we can feel sure that one team will win, and in those cases, their odds will be short – and even then, shocks happen from time to time, so be sure to check out the live betting options.
 If you want to find a betting strategy that will serve you well, don’t look for perfection.
 Look for ways to exploit the bookies’ generosity on things like football derbies, gaps in their knowledge or other quirks.

 - Odds on an outcome will narrow the more money a bookie receives on it.
 So if a bookie is British-based, it’s likely they’ll have longer odds on a football team that’s playing against England at a World Cup.
 Given England’s tendency to underperform, it may be worth backing a decent mid-level team against them at a tournament.